 What causes claudication?

-Blockages in the leg are most common in the thigh and behind the knee but may also occur at other sites in the body including the aorta, groin, or abdomen.
-You can have more than one blockage.
+Blockages in the leg are most common in the thigh and behind the knee.
+But they can

 Who is at risk for claudication?

-Risk factors for claudication are the same as those for atherosclerosis, and include:
+Risk factors for claudication are the same as those for hardened arteries (atherosclerosis).

 - High cholesterol